colabearwd/plugin/README.md

 # plugin
-please put this folder in plugin
+Please put this folder in plugin.
+You can use git to get this repository.

-This is the repository about the timing script.
+This is the repository about the timing script.This is repository is long-time timing script.We use ping & curl to get the result, and return the result to the server.

 # get-args
-this folder include the script get the args from the server.
+this folder include the script get the args-list from the server. those script put args-list in */opt* folder

 # ubuntu-plugin